Build A Barn You Love

-Barns are unique, versatile, often massive structures that can be designed in any number of ways for a broad range of uses and, for over 25 years, Vermont Timber Works has been the leader in post-and-beam barn design and construction all over the USA and Canada.
+Barns are unique, versatile, and often massive structures that can be designed in any number of ways for a broad range of uses.
+Since 1987, Vermont Timber Works has been the leader in post-and-beam barn design and construction all over the USA and Canada.

-There are many things to consider when designing a ‘post and beam’ barn.
-Horse barns and stables often work on a 10×12 0r 12×12 grid for stalls, tack rooms and wash stalls.
+There are many things to consider when designing a post and beam barn.
+Horse barns and stables often work on a 10×12 or 12×12 grid for stalls, tack rooms and wash stalls.
 Storing hay in the loft provides a challenge.
 Years ago, people would just put up summer beams and timber joists and throw as much hay up as they could.
 Today, the bales of hay are compacted tighter and are much heavier than in the past.
 Also, the building codes are much more stringent.
 So now we have to design for 100#/sq.ft. live loads when we are designing hay lofts.
 Intermediate posts are added next to the stall doors and the timber joists are increased in size to accommodate the loads.

 Sometimes our clients just like to have a nice timberframe barn out back or by the swimming pool for entertainment.
-It is fun to have barn dances and barbeques in the big open spaces that timber frames offer.
+It is fun to have barn dances and barbecues in the big open spaces that timber frames offer.
 We often span 40 feet with heavy timber trusses for commercial buildings, which can be over 100 feet long.
 The same techniques can be used for barns – a dance floor of 40×100’ is more than possible!
 In the Duker barn, the open area is 40×40 with a 20 foot post height.
 The owner put a basket ball hoop on one end for half court games with his buddies.

-Large wooden barns are perfect for people who enjoy the old style hand hewn look of old barn beams in their homes.
-We hand hew such frames the old fashioned way, with an adz and a slick.
+Large wooden barns are perfect for people who enjoy the old style hand hewn look of barn beams in their homes.
+We hand hew such frames the traditional way with an adz and a slick.
 Different stains and finishes can be applied to the hewn wood for an authentic aged look.
 If our clients have time, we put second growth hemlock timbers in our field and let them weather for a few months.
 The result is natural barn wood beams that we cut into a custom timber frame.
-The look of weathered beams is natural, because nature’s elements – sun, rain and water – did the work.
+The look of weathered beams is natural, because nature’s elements – sun, and rain – did the work.
 Like all our timber frames, almost any home design will work.
-We like to work with our client’s architects to get the perfect feel.Have a Question?
+We like to work with our client’s architects to get the perfect feel.